ashenfernando1/LaryLab/README.md

     - Light sensor
     - Air sensor
 - Objective is to create 10 of these Central Nodes

+### Done
-    - I began by taking down dimensions of the Ozone sensor's housing and the board on which the sensor is seated on
+ - Took down dimensions of the Ozone sensor's housing and the board on which the sensor is seated on

 ### To-Do
 - Draw up the dimensions on FreeCAD